All Episodes

 Hey, Rush.

-Hey, teacher, hey, rabbi of the uh conservative temple.
+Hey, rabbi of the conservative temple.

-Here's the flaw in President Obama's auto logic.
+Here's the flaw in President Obama's auto-logic.

-It's not gonna happen.
+It's not going to happen.

-Wait, what are we talking?
+Wait, what are we talking about?

 No, sir.